NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

    - Vue: Vue also uses a virtual DOM and offers good performance, contributing to its responsiveness and efficient rendering.

+   - Svelte: The Svelte compiler reads the written code and compiles it into pure JavaScript, without utilizing a Virtual DOM.
+Its unique approach to reactivity is exceptionally performant compared to its counterparts.

 4. **Adoption by Tech Giants:**
    - React: React is used by Facebook, Instagram, WhatsApp, and many other companies.